 Is superglue safe to use on skin?

-Yes – often used in surgery.
-See history of superglue – widely used in vietnam combat medics.
+Yes – super glue is often used in surgery.
+Superglue was originally used in Vietnam to treat combat medics.

 Superglue is exothermic, meaning it gives off heat as it reacts.
-For this reason,if you use a lot of superglue you may burn yourself.
+For this reason, if you use a lot of superglue at once there’s a chance you may burn yourself.

 Is Nail Glue bad for your skin?